junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 They jump to their feet toward the console.

 "That doesn't look good."
 Dean comments.
-Whatever it is, red flashing thing is never a good thing.
+Whatever it is, a red flashing thing is never a good thing.

-The Doctor looks closely, Cas stands next to him, reading the same screen.
+The Doctor looks closely.
+Cas stands next to him, reading the same screen.

 "What does it say?"
 Amy urges, "Did it find Rory?"